ravisheth/mapsseq/README.md

 ##### Equipment preparation
 - An in-syringe magnetic mixer was constructed with 400 RPM mini DC geared gear box electric motor (uxcell, Amazon) driven by a Unique Goods Digital Display DC Motor Speed Controller (Amazon) and a 6V 1A power adapter (Amazon).
 The motor rotates a small neodynium magnet (K&J magnetics B448) via a custom 3D printed adapter.
 This spins a 3x3mm magnetic stirbar (Bel-Art Z283835) which fits within a 1mL syringe.
 - We utilize three Harvard Apparatus Pump 11 Elite syringe pumps and a Zeiss Axiovert 25 inverted microscope to observe droplet formation and flow.

-##### Aquapel treatment of microfluidic chips
-Chips need to be treated when first constructed.
-This is best performed in parallel.
-Note that this protocol is adopted from Mazutis, Nat.
-Protocols 2013.
-- Cut pad that aquapel solution is embedded within.
-Place ampule in 15mL conical and break the ampule within the tube.
-- Pipette solution in 1mL syringe.
-- Inject solution into microfludic device.
-Leave solution in channels for 30s, and flush with air (pressurized air) at all three fluidic ports.
-- Flush device with FC-40, and flush with air (pressurized air) at all three fluidic ports.
-- Bake chip at 65C for 20 minutes.

 ##### Encapsulation protocol
 ###### General preparation